AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 All new source files should begin with a copyright and license stating:

+    // Copyright (c) Contributors to the OpenEXR Project.
+All rights reserved.
     // SPDX-License-Identifier: BSD-3-Clause
-    // Copyright Contributors to the OpenEXR Project.

 #### Third-party libraries